Please call ahead to make sure a passport agent is available at City Hall (907-895-4656).

 Entry into Canada is solely determined by the Canada Border Services Agency (204-983-3500) in accordance with Canadian law.
 Entry into the United States is determined by the U.S. Customs and Border Protection (907-774-2252), not the Department of State Passport Agency.

-Expedited Service – Applications are sent via priority mail for faster turnaround (10 days to 3 weeks) OR make an appointment to appear at the Regional Passport Agency in Seattle during business hours (8:00-1:00, M-F).
+* Expedited Service – Applications are sent via priority mail for faster turnaround (10 days to 3 weeks).
+Applicants can schedule an appointment to appear at the Regional Passport Agency in Seattle during business hours (8:00-1:00, M-F).
 Schedule flight, allowing time for the stopover in Seattle.
 The National Passport Information Center’s automated phone system (1-877-487-2778 or 1-888-874-7793 TDD/TYY) is available 24/7.

 ALASKA REAL ID